How Do I Write a Business Plan? Follow This Outline

-If you are creating a business plan in the process of fleshing out a business idea, obviously you will not have much to add to this section, however you may include in this section any details about how you would your business to be organized and managed in the future.
+If you are creating a business plan in the process of fleshing out a business idea, obviously you will not have much to add to this section, however, you may include in this section any details about how you would your business to be organized and managed in the future.

 Marketing and Sales Management

-Here is where the plan part of a business plan really shines through.
+Here is where the planning part of a business plan really shines through.
 In this section of your business plan, you are to describe your marketing strategy - how you will attract and maintain customers.
 This section can be broken down into two sub-sections: your overall marketing strategy and your overall sales strategy.

 When summarizing your marketing strategy, be sure to detail:

 - Your market penetration strategy

 - The channels through which you will distribute your product and/or service (e.g. through online stores, retailers, wholesalers, etc.)

 - Your communication strategy (which includes how you will advertise to customers, execute public relations strategies, and generally get the word out)

 When discussing your overall sales strategy, be sure to touch on:

 - Whether or not you will have a sales force and how you may intend to manage and utilize it (Will it be outsourced or in-house?
 How will you recruit, train, and compensate your sales force?)